Who must file

 Overview

-Preparing Form 37 requires completing at a minimum two sections and if needed any of up to three schedules and six worksheets.
+Preparing Form 37 requires completing at a minimum Sections A and B and if needed any of up to three schedules and six worksheets.

 - Section A: Lists all W-2 wages and W-2G winnings and the local/city tax withheld while living in a RITA municipality.